 Instructions

-Either boil water or use your Instant Pot to make hard boiled eggs.
-Place your eggs in an ice bath to cool down.
-Peel the shells and cut the large eggs in half.
-Remove the egg yolks and set the egg whites aside.
+- Step 1: Bring water to a boil on the stove on high heat.
+Once water is boiling, place eggs in water carefully.
+Boil for 12 minutes.
+Place eggs in an ice bath to cool down.
+Peel the shells and slice eggs in half.
+Remove the egg yolks into a large bowl and set the egg whites aside.

-Mash the egg yolks and add the mayonnaise, yellow mustard, sweet relish, salt and pepper.
+- Step 2: Mash the egg yolks and add the mayonnaise, yellow mustard, sweet relish, salt and pepper.
 Mix well.
-The egg yolk mixture should now be a creamy filling.
+The egg yolk mixture should be a creamy texture.
 Add the yolk mixture to a piping bag.

-Place the egg whites on an egg plate.
+- Step 3: Place the egg whites on a plate where they will not move much.
 Pipe the yolk mixture into the egg white halves.
-Make sure all of the eggs have a decent amount of mixture.

-Sprinkle paprika on top of all of the eggs.
+- Step 4: Sprinkle paprika on top of eggs.
 Serve chilled.

 Substitutions